Omeprazole typically begins reducing acid production within 1 to 3 days, but full therapeutic effects take 1 to 4 weeks.

 Omeprazole vs. Other Acid Reducers: Speed Comparison

-Understanding how omeprazole compares to other acid-reducing medications helps explain why doctors often prescribe it despite its delayed onset.
-The trade-off between speed and duration is significant when choosing the right treatment approach.
+Understanding how long omeprazole takes to work compared to other acid-reducing medications helps explain why doctors often prescribe it despite its slower onset.
+The trade-off between speed and lasting acid control is important when choosing the right treatment.

 Antacids work immediately by neutralizing existing stomach acid but last only 1-2 hours, making them useful for occasional symptoms but inadequate for chronic conditions.
 H2 blockers like famotidine provide relief within 30-60 minutes and last 4-12 hours, but they offer less total acid suppression than omeprazole.